Skip to content

 Example

-You want to create a scenario where a link from a file is opened, and after opening, that link is deleted from the file.
-Each profile opens and deletes one link, then the process ends.
+You want to create a workflow where a link from a file is opened, and after opening, that link is deleted from the file.
+Each profile opens and deletes one link, then the workflow ends.

 First, you configure a data file with image links: